IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

  <li>Use the decoder part of the AE to impute the missing values.</li>
 </ol>

-Enjoy the interaactive maps, perhaps you would have new insights of the world and your country.
+Enjoy the interactive maps, perhaps you would have new insights of the world and your country.

+Note: For some reason, the cloropleth map does not recognize some states like Kosovo, Somaliland or North Cyprus.

 <script src="https://code.jquery.com/jquery-1.12.4.min.js"></script>